Seagate/cortx-motr/doc/motr-developer-guide.md

    * How to run this example

-The first way is to run application against an running Cortx Motr system.
+The first way is to run application against a running Cortx Motr system.
 Please refer to [Cluster Setup](https://github.com/Seagate/Cortx/blob/main/doc/Cluster_Setup.md) and [Quick Start Guide](/doc/Quick-Start-Guide.rst). `hctl status` will display Motr service configuration parameters.